open-oap/open-oap/Documentation/ChangeLog/Index.md

 - add select for radiobuttons/checkboxes items to select type of additional field (string / textarea)
 - textfield size depending on maxChar validator

+## Version X+1

+- BE mpdule "OAP Proposals": The detail page of the proposals is supplemented by the display of meta data
+- BE module "OAP Proposals": Upload and filtering by external ratings
+- BE module "OAP Proposals": Extension to include back-end evaluation of applications by clerks
+- BE module "OAP Proposals": Improvement and adjustment of filtering in the backend using cookies, improvement of pagination, scrolling functions

 ## Version X

 - Enhanced compact Word export